AbdallahDebsawi/Tunify-Platform/README.md

 - **User Management**: Identity simplifies the management of user accounts, roles, and permissions, enabling a more organized and secure platform.

+## JWT-Based Authentication

+In lab 16, we implemented JWT-based authentication to enhance the security of our API.
+JWT (JSON Web Token) allows for stateless authentication by encoding user information into a token that is passed with each request.

+### Securing API Endpoints

+We secured our API endpoints by applying authentication and authorization attributes.
+Only users with a valid JWT token can access protected routes.
+Additionally, role-based authorization was implemented to control access based on user roles.

+### Managing Roles and Claims

+Roles and claims were used to further refine access control.
+Roles allow us to group permissions, while claims provide fine-grained control over what a user can do.
+This approach ensures that only authorized users have access to specific functionalities within the application.